docupotamus/docupotamus/site/docs/themes/theme-task-list.md

 Styling through theme class names is an **advanced** approach.

 It's appropriate when you need complete control over fine-grained details such as spacing.
-Otherwise, we recommended styling through configuration.
+Otherwise, we recommended preferring to style through custom properties and configuration.
 :::

 We provide some stable CSS class names for robust and maintainable global layout